What Can A Psychiatrist Do for You?

 • What are your qualifications?
 Where were you educated?
 How much experience do you have in treating patients?

 • How long are your sessions?
 Will you have enough time to listen to me, or will I feel rushed?
-If your sessions are short, will you make up for it through more sessions?

 • When it comes to therapy, do you provide it?
 If not, can you recommend me a therapist?